Gud-Buks/gudBuks/README.md

 - Install the dependencies using `npm i`
 - Create a `.env` by copying `.env.example`
 - Run the database using `docker compose up -d`
-- Run the migrations using `npx prisma migrate dev`
+- Run the migrations using `npx prisma migrate deploy`
 - Run using `npm run dev`

 ## Gateway